soumyak25/CSBIO10_FinalProject/README.md

 #### **Generating the Plot — — —**

 We are looking at the SNP pairs that are very close to each other in terms of distance.
 We want to see if the SNPs in the same pair are both significant and are on the same genes.
-If they are on the same genes and at least one of them is significant, they can be used as potential markers in the future disease studies to study genes related to anxiety.
+If they are on the same genes and at least one of them is significant, they can be used as potential markers in future disease studies to study genes related to anxiety.

-We made a bar graph of very close SNP pairs and their p-values, colored to differentiate the pairs.
+We made a bar graph of very close SNP pairs and their p-values, with colors to distinguish the pairs.

 *Julia: Creating the distance table for chr1*
+When doing the Manhattan Plot, I saw some overlap in the points that marked the SNPs of interest, and wondered if the distance between any of them were actually close enough to make an impact.
+What I ended up doing was making a table that listed the differences between each base position and then classified them by the amount of nucleotides they were away.
+The categories were: "very far, (distance over 1,000,000 bp away), "far" (1,000,000 - 100,000) "close" (20,000 - 100,000) and "very close" (less than 20,000).
+The categories represent, respectively: unrelated, on the same chromosome, genetic cluster/linkage disequilibrium, and inside the same gene.
+For simplicity, I only made a table of chromosome 1, however we eventually analyzed the remaining chromosomes as well.

 *Jackie: Creating the distance table for all chromosomes*